-Sir Thomas More, a early century scholar, lawyer and statesman published a novel in 1516 describing his concept a perfect civilization.
-According to the book this too real to be true society existed on an imaginary island that he dubbed Utopia.
-Of course More was not the first to attempt to do this, he was actually heavily influenced by Plato‘s Republic, written over 18 centuries earlier.
+Sir Thomas More, a scholar, lawyer and statesman published a novel in 1516 describing a perfect civilization.
+According to the book, this too real to be true society existed on an imaginary island that he dubbed Utopia.
+Of course More was not the first to attempt to do this; he was actually heavily influenced by Plato‘s Republic, written over 18 centuries earlier.
 The utopian novel is an ancient idea.

-Dystopian novels take place in the future in which society has changed based on a false ideals to one that is oppressive to humans or ultimately destructive.
-Almost all novels of this type described how humans are required to live in an enforced conformity to support the dystopian ideals, which frequently masquerade as the way to utopia.
-The environment that people live inhabit is often artificial as well, highly urbanized with wild or natural areas restricted to the perimeter.
-The hero is typically awakened to the hidden control in the flawed society by another character, often a romantic interest, or an individualistic character that does not survive.
+Dystopian novels almost always take place in a future society based on a false ideals resulting in oppression.
+The particular flaw the society varies widely, based on what the author perceived as the existing threat to humanity.
+They often detail how humans are required to live in an enforced conformity to support theses skewed ideals, which masquerade as the path to utopia.
+The environment that people inhabit is frequently artificial as well, highly urbanized with wild or natural areas restricted to the perimeter.
+The hero is typically awakened to the hidden controller of the flawed society by another character, an individualist that often does not survive.
 For the protagonist there is no going back.
-Once enlightened, he must either escape, bring down the society or be destroyed himself.
+Once enlightened, the only options are escape, bringing down the society or death.

 Sometimes the human desire to erase the memory of any unpleasantness or pain is what leads to the twisting of a civilization into a dystopia.
 Such is the case in Ray Bradbury’s book burning society in Fahrenheit 451, and the deceptively innocent looking community in The Giver by Lois Lowry.